mackenzieraeclark/mackenzieraeclark/README.md

 ### Hi there 👋

 🔭  Looking for a <strong>full-time position</strong><br/>
-💻  Enjoy developing intuitive experiences and currently using React<br/>
+💻  Developing intuitive experiences and currently using React<br/>
 🌱  Practicing <strong>data structures and algorithms</strong> in Python<br/>
 📫  Reach out to me on [LinkedIn](https://www.linkedin.com/in/mackenzieraeclark/) <br/>